e22m4u/ts-reflector/README.md

 }
 ```

-## MetadataKey\<T\>
+## MetadataKey<T>

-Here is an example of using the `MetadataKey<T>`
+Here's an example of using MetadataKey<T> for storing metadata.
+Values
-key to store metadata.
-A value will be validated
-against the given key before being stored.
-Furthermore,
+are validated against the given key type before storage.
+The metadata
-the type of metadata will be inferred automatically
-when it is retrieved.
+type is also automatically inferred when retrieving values.

 ```ts
 import {Reflector} from '@e22m4u/ts-metadata';